A microchip carries a number unique to your dog.

-- similar to a supermarket bar-code.
-A microchip is a transponder, that responds to a scanner
+- is similar to a supermarket bar-code, it's a transponder that responds to a scanner

-- not a transmitter and has no power source
+- it's not a transmitter and has no power source

-- about the size of a grain of rice
+- it's about the size of a grain of rice

-- is implanted under the skin between the shoulder blades, a simple procedure just like a vaccination
+- it's implanted under the skin between the shoulder blades, a simple procedure just like a vaccination.

-If your dog gets lost and picked up by animal control, or is injured and taken to a vet, the microchip can be scanned to find the number.
+The benefit is it your dog gets lost and picked up by animal control, or it's injured and taken to a vet, the microchip can be scanned to find the number.
 This increases the chances of getting your dog back.

 All dogs registered for the first time, except working farm dogs must be microchipped.
 Also dogs that :